coolaj86/coolaj86.github.com/_posts/2010-10-07-couchdb-on-gumstix-with-openembedded.md

 **STATUS**:

   * Native build: Works!
   * Cross-compile build: haven't tested.
 See the **resources** section at the bottom.
-Looks simple enough.
+Looks "simple" enough.

 Native Installation
 ====